marcusoftnet/marcusoftnet.github.io/_posts/2007-10-08-listen-just-listen-to-band.md

 blogger_orig_url: http://www.marcusoft.net/2007/10/listen-just-listen-to-band.html
 ---

-Every Monday morning i usually listens to the last broadcast of [Listen to the band](http://www.bbc.co.uk/radio/aod/networks/radio2/aod.shtml?radio2/listenband).
+Every Monday morning I usually listens to the last broadcast of [Listen to the band](http://www.bbc.co.uk/radio/aod/networks/radio2/aod.shtml?radio2/listenband).
 This week there are some serious playing going on...
 Grimethorpe and